edenessame/rock-paper-scissors/README.md

   * As a user, I want the game to work the same as playing a person in real life.
   * As a user I want the computers choice to be random, so it doesn't always lose or always win.
   * As a user I want the game to have an end point, with a winner, so it doesn't just carry on.

+### Strategy

+The goal is to create a well functioning game that responds smoothly and is easy for the user to play and understand.

+### Scope

+As the developer I wanted to create an interactive and responsive game of chance, with varying results to keep the user engaged and a positive visual experience.

 ## Technologies